0x1eef/ryo.rb/README.md

 break Ryo's interface cannot be assigned as a property, but they are very few in number.

-When it comes to being an OpenStruct alternative, Ryo is capable of that because just like JavaScript, it is possible to create an object with no prototype, which would give you something equivalant to an instance of OpenStruct.
+When it comes to being an OpenStruct alternative, Ryo is capable because just like JavaScript, it is possible to create an object with no prototype, which would give you something equivalant to an instance of OpenStruct.
 Ultimately though, Ryo takes a different approach and it might be one you like (or don't like).